MadalenaPavao/MadalenaPavao/README.md

 ### Hello there! 👋

 I am Madalena and I am a software developer based in Nice, France.
-I work for Alten as an IT consultant and I have spent the last two years working for Amadeus IT Group.
+I work for Alten as an IT consultant and I have spent the last two years working for Amadeus IT Group as C++ and Angular developer.
 Currently I am dedicating myself to improve my skills in Front-End development, namely in Angular and React.

 <!--